rakurai-io/rakurai_programs/programs/reward_distribution/README.md

 ## 🔁 Epoch Flow

 ### 1. Account Initialization
-On the first turn of each epoch, the validator initializes the `RewardCollectionAccount`, providing:
+On the first turn of each epoch, the `RewardCollectionAccount` is automatically initialized by the Rakurai Solana client.
+This initialization includes:
-- Commission details (from `RakuraiActivationAccount`)
+- Commission details (from validator specific [`RakuraiActivationAccount`](../rakurai_activation/README.md))
-- Authority to update the reward Merkle root
+- Authority to update the reward Merkle root (only this authority can upload merkle root to the `RewardCollectionAccount` account)
 > Account initialization logic is part of rakurai solana client.
 The node operator must specify the following [CLI arguments](https://docs.rakurai.io/nodeoperator#step-5-add-additional-cli-args).